SBA Form 1368: What It Is & How To Fill It Out

 - Net profit/loss before income taxes: The difference between the gross profit and total expenses should be the net profit or loss.

-Stop at this stage and ensure the projections are correct and that the costs are easy to understand for someone only looking at the numbers.
-Ensure the difference between projected net profit and the sales figures in the first section make sense and create a rational case for needing economic relief.
-Note anything unusual that’ll need to be explained in the next section.
+Stop at this stage and ensure the projections are correct and the costs are easy to understand for someone only looking at the numbers.
+Ensure the difference between the projected net profit and the sales figures in the first section makes sense and creates a rational case for needing economic relief.
+Note anything unusual that will need to be explained in the next section.

 Section 3: Additional Information